bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Object-Oriented-Programming-in.md

 ### `Encapsulation`

--   <span id="74af">Puts the behavior and data together behind methods that hide the specific implementation so that code that uses it doesn’t need to worry about the details of it.</span>
+-   <span id="74af">Puts the behavior and data together behind methods that hide the specific implementation so that code that uses it doesn't need to worry about the details of it.</span>

 ### `Inheritance`